Jarrod Skalde: Atlanta Thrashers

-On July 21, 2000, Skalde signed with the Atlanta Thrashers, making debut on October 7, in a 2–1 loss to the New York Rangers.
+On July 21, 2000, Skalde signed with the Atlanta Thrashers, making his debut on October 7, in a 2–1 loss to the New York Rangers.
 He earned his first point with Atlanta on October 17, an assist, in a 3–3 tie against the New Jersey Devils.
 On October 25, Skalde scored his first goal as a Thrasher against Joaquin Gage of the Edmonton Oilers in a 3–1 victory.
 In 19 games with Atlanta, Skalde had a goal and three points.

 Skalde spent most of the 2000–01 season with the Thrashers' IHL affiliate, the Orlando Solar Bears, scoring 14 goals and 54 points in 60 games.
 In the playoffs, Skalde added three goals and nine points in 15 games, helping Orlando win the Turner Cup.

 In 2001–02, Skalde was assigned to the Thrashers' AHL affiliate, the Chicago Wolves, playing 64 games, scoring 15 goals and 52 points.
 On March 5, 2002, Skalde was traded by the Thrashers to the Philadelphia Flyers for Joe DiPenta.